Ewe people: Demographics

 Ewe people are located primarily in the coastal regions of West Africa: in the region south and east of the Volta River to around the Mono River at the border of Togo and Benin; and in the southwestern part of Nigeria (close to the Atlantic Ocean, stretching from the Nigeria and Benin border to Epe).
-They are primarily found in the Volta Region in southeastern Ghana, southern Togo, The Ewe region is sometimes referred to as the Ewe nation or Eʋedukɔ́ region (Togoland in colonial literature).
+They are primarily found in the Volta Region in southeastern and Eastern Region in Ghana and southern Togo, The Ewe region is sometimes referred to as the Ewe nation or Eʋedukɔ́ region (Togoland in colonial literature).

-They consist of several groups based on their dialect and geographic concentration: the Anlo Ewe, Ʋedome (Danyi), Tongu or Tɔŋu.
-The literary language has been the Anlo sub-branch.
+They consist of several groups based on their dialect and geographic concentration: the Aŋlo, Ʋedome (Danyi), Tongu or Tɔŋu.
+The literary language has been the Aŋlo sub-branch.

 History

-The Ewe people were formerly known as the Dogbo.
+The Ewe people were formerly known as the Dogboawo (literally the People of Dogbo), named after Dogbo, the first town they founded when they broke off from the Aja Confederacy before moving west and founding the walled city-state of Notsie.

-The ancient history of the Ewe people is not recorded.
 They may have migrated from a place vividly recalled in their oral history called Ketu or Amedzofe (Amejofe), a town now in the republic of Benin, in the region that is now the border between Benin and Nigeria; and then, because of invasions and wars in the 17th century, migrated into their current locations.
-Archaeological evidence suggests that the Ewe people likely had some presence in their current homelands at least as early as the 13th century.
+Archaeological evidence suggests that some of the ancestors of the Ewe people likely had some presence in their current homelands at least as early as the 13th century.
 This evidence dates their dynamism to a much earlier period than previously believed.
 However, other evidence also suggests a period of turmoil, particularly when Yoruba warriors of the Oyo Empire ruled the region.
 Their own oral tradition describes the brutal king Agɔ Akɔli (or Agor Akorli) of Notsie (a formerly walled town in Togo), estimated to have ruled in the 17th century.
 The high-handedness of King Agor Akorli culminated in the escape and dispersal of the Ewe to their present locations.

 They share a history with people who speak Gbe languages.
 All Gbe speaking people regard the Adja as the mother tribe.
 These speakers occupied the area between Akan land and Yorubaland.
 Previously, some historians have tried to tie them to both Akan and Yoruba ethnic groups.
 More recent studies suggest these are distinct ethnic groups who are neither Akan nor Yoruba, though they appear to have both influenced and taken influence from those groups.